t288matt/vatpac-stats/docs/ARCHITECTURE_OVERVIEW.md

 The VATSIM Data Collection System is a high-performance, API-driven platform designed for real-time air traffic control data collection, analysis, and monitoring.
 The system has evolved from a complex, over-engineered architecture to a **simplified, streamlined design** optimized for geographic boundary filtering and operational excellence.

-## ⚠️ **IMPORTANT: System Status - January 2025**
+## ✅ **System Status - January 2025**

-**The system has been significantly simplified and optimized with comprehensive geographic boundary filtering.** The current system provides:
+**The system has been significantly simplified and optimized with comprehensive geographic boundary filtering and automatic cleanup processes.** The current system provides:

 - ✅ **Complete VATSIM API field mapping** (1:1 mapping with API fields)
 - ✅ **Fully operational data pipeline** (flights, controllers, transceivers all working)
 - ✅ **Simplified service architecture** (over-engineered components removed)
 - ✅ **Geographic boundary filtering** (Shapely-based polygon filtering implemented and working)
 - ✅ **Multi-entity filtering** (flights, transceivers, and controllers)
+- ✅ **Automatic cleanup process** (stale sector management and memory cleanup)
 - ✅ **Production-ready deployment** (comprehensive documentation and security)
 - ✅ **All critical issues resolved** (data pipeline fully operational)